Caia-Tech/gaia/PHILOSOPHICAL_IMPLICATIONS.md

 - Abstract math less important than clear thinking
 - Tinkering beats theoretical knowledge

-## The Meta-Lesson
+## Reflections on the Research Process

-### We Climbed the Wrong Mountain
+### Exploring Alternative Paths
-The entire field spent decades climbing the "neural network mountain" when the solution was at base camp.
+What if the field has been focused on one approach when other paths exist?
+Our experiments suggest it's worth questioning assumptions.

 ### Constraints Drive Innovation
 This discovery came from: